Wifi icon is not showing in Ubuntu 14.04 LTS? This quick guide might help.

 a.
 Go to Unity SEARCH and type “net”, you will see “Network” listed.
 Click on “Network” as below.

 b.
-After you click, in opened network window you can see list of available wifi networks.
+After you click, in opened network window you can see a list of available wifi networks.
 Click the “>” icon beside your own wifi network.

 c.
 Click Connect button to connect to WIFI.